OsborneSupremacy/OsborneSupremacy/README.md

 * Helped design and implement architecture for backend API (.NET Core 3.1), which was part of a complete UI rewrite of organization's flagship web application.
 * Created code and architectural standards for backend development team.
-* Designed and implemented prototype applications for processing health data.
+* Designed and implemented prototype applications for processing health data (HL7 standards).

 **Software Development Team Lead** (2019-09—2020-10), **Software Developer** (2017-05—2019-08)